-Andrew Yang has a supportive family who is thrilled that he’s running for President of the United States.
+Andrew Yang has a supportive family who is thrilled that he’s running for the Democratic ticket for President of the United States.
 He and his wife, Evelyn Yang, have been married since 2011.
 One of his children has autism and he’s very open about that and how much he loves his young son.
 In fact, his son’s autism has informed his own platform.

 One of Yang’s two sons has autism.
 His son has inspired Yang’s own platform, which includes a policy to fund autism intervention.
 He writes on his website: